Offirmo/offirmo-monorepo/stack--2022/5-incubator/active--no-pkg/bite-sized/lists/serious-memes/mental-models.md

 method of learning +++ https://jamesclear.com/great-speeches/2007-usc-law-school-commencement-address-by-charlie-munger
 mimetic Theory of Conflict: People who are similar are more likely to fight than people who are different.
 That’s why Civil Wars and family feuds create the worst conflicts.
 The closer two people are and the more equality between them, the greater the potential for conflict. mimetic Theory of Desire: Humans are like sheep.
 We don’t know what we want, so we imitate each other.
 Instead of creating our own desires, we desire the same things as other people.
-The entire advertising industry is built on this idea. mindset What to How https://strategyu.co/consulting-mindset-shifting-from-the-what-to-the-how/ Monty Hall Pb https://en.wikipedia.org/wiki/Monty_Hall_problem
+The entire advertising industry is built on this idea. mindset -- "What vs How" (see What vs how)
+Monty Hall Pb https://en.wikipedia.org/wiki/Monty_Hall_problem
 naiveté: abus sexuels, mafia
 never-Ending Now: The structure of our social media feeds blinds us to history, as it causes us to live in an endless cycle of ephemeral content consumption.
 The structure of the Internet pulls people away from age-old wisdom.